 - Speakers are not that great, so consider additional audio

 What you get here is a great little projector.
-But whilst it’s going to be perfect for throwing movies up on to a standing screen to a large audience at your campsite, you will need to connect it into a power source as it’s not battery powered.
+But whilst it’s going to be perfect for throwing movies up onto a standing screen to a large audience at your campsite, you will need to connect it to a power source as it’s not battery powered.

-Now unfortunately, that power source cannot be a USB battery pack, so it will need to connect into an electricity source.
+Now, unfortunately, that power source cannot be a USB battery pack, so it will need to connect to an electricity source.
 This can be a generator, your vehicle, or if the campsite you are staying at has power availability – which is becoming more and more common as an amenity.

 I would recommend this as a camping projector if you want a larger movie experience, and you have access to power.
 It won’t be great for hiking around in the wilderness where you don’t have this privilege.